 While the Lea and Perrins recipe remains a closely guarded secret, several competitors sprung up to make similar versions (the BBC counted at least 30 others in Worcester alone.)
 In fact, you can even try making it yourself at home.

 "While the aging and fermenting process might be a bit much to undertake at home, you can make a very tasty approximation of Worcestershire sauce by simmering soy sauce, mustard powder, malt vinegar, tamarind paste, garlic and spices, anchovy paste, tomato paste, ginger, molasses and spices," Mullen says.
 Simply mix and simmer to sauce consistency.
 Then strain and reserve.
-Spices, he says, can include coriander seed, mustard seed and clove, as well as orange peel and black pepper. ( Food.com has a recipe that skips a lot of these ingredients, but commenters say it tastes close to the original.)
+Spices, he says, can include coriander seed, mustard seed and clove, as well as orange peel and black pepper.
+(Food.com has a simple recipe that skips a lot of these ingredients, but commenters say it tastes close to the original.)

 Other Uses for Worcestershire Sauce